paypal/releasinator/README.md

   puts "validating changelog complete, let's dance!".red end
 ```
-This will 'append' the task `validate:changelog`, running the code block after the official releasinator task contents have run.
+This will append the task `validate:changelog`, running the code block after the official releasinator task contents have run.
 See [this blog post](http://www.dan-manges.com/blog/modifying-rake-tasks) for a detailed description of how this mechanism works.
 You may append a task more than once.

 ## Conventions